josemotta/IoT.Farm/README.md

 ## Water Process

-The picture describes a typical process that pumps water from well and fills a big water storage placed on a high tower.
+The picture describes a typical process, detailed at [IoT.Hass.Farm](https://github.com/josemotta/IoT.Hass.Farm), that pumps water from well and fills a big water storage placed on a high tower.
 The plumbing connects to water points located on the near buildings, equipped with secondary water tanks that are filled by gravity and should also be monitored.

 ![water-process-2](https://user-images.githubusercontent.com/86032/67102821-84654e00-f19a-11e9-92ec-f38b84c0cd15.png)